eclipse-che/che-operator/README.md

     registryPoll:
       interval: 5m
 ```
 Replace value of `image` field with your catalog source image.
-Don't forget to specify desired platform.
+Don't forget to specify the desired platform.

 5. Deploy Che using chectl:
 ```sh